With Wicked Forecast In Store, Delaware Valley Communities Moving Halloween

-PHILADELPHIA (CBS) — The weather on Thursday looks to be more trick than a treat, forcing some Delaware Valley communities to move trick-or-treating to a different day.
-With the safety of children in mind, a number of townships in New Jersey and one Pennsylvania county have elected to reschedule dates for trick-or-treaters.
+HAMMONTON, N.J.
+(CBS) — The weather on Thursday looks to be more trick than a treat, forcing some Delaware Valley communities to move trick-or-treating to a different day.
+With the safety of children in mind, some towns in New Jersey and Pennsylvania have elected to reschedule dates for trick-or-treaters.

+Marching to the beat of the Hammonton High School band, children at Sooy Elementary School strutted their spooky and silly best Wednesday for the annual Halloween parade.

+It was a day early this year.
+Town officials blame the change of date on the rain expected on Thursday.

 Mantua Township, N.J.: Trick-or-treat hours have been rescheduled to Friday, Nov.
 1 from 3 p.m. until 8 p.m.